Process of Metal stamping

 The sheet metal forming by stamping is a way of working the plate and get parts for a wide range of sectors: appliances, telecommunications, automotive, hardware, industrial machinery, home furnishings and furniture, electrical components…. are only some of them.

-Stamping consists on compressing a specific metal between two molds.
+Stamping consists on compressing a specific metal between two moulds.
 There are two types of stamping: the progressive stamping and printing by percussion.
 In progressive type, compression is continuously applied while in percussion stamping, pressing is applied intermittently with a press or hammer.

 With thin sheet-metals, it is normally used cold stamping.
-It is called “cold stamping” because the process is done with material at lower temperatures than its recrystallization temperature.
+It is called “cold stamping” because the process is done with material at lower temperatures than its recrystallization temperature

-This sheet-metal forming process will be only satisfactory for plates made of ductile and malleable metals such as carbon steel, stainless steel, aluminum, copper, brass, titanium, etc.
+This sheet-metal forming process will be only satisfactory for plates made of ductile and malleable metals such as

-Main advantages of the stamping are as follows: pieces can have complex shapes, there is a wide range of materials to work with, and producing a high quantity of parts does not suppose high cost and expensive labor.
+Main advantages of the stamping are as follows: pieces can have complex shapes, there is a wide range of materials to work with, and producing a high quantity of parts does not suppose high cost and expensive labour.
 Additionally, the surface finish is good but can be further treated to improve some properties.

 One of main disadvantages of this process is the fact that thickness of part may be limited.
 Moreover, it is a process with several stages and operations.

 In Gestión de Compras we are professionals in a wide range of stamping parts.
 In every new development we adapt to customer needs to obtain a product with the best quality.

 Our factories have hydraulic and mechanical presses with different ranges of tonnage and dimension table for stamping, as there is a wide range of thicknesses available.